psycho-baller/portfolio/src/content/portfolio/seng300-a3.md

 tags: ["university"]
 ---

-For this project, I decided to take lead on setting up the environment so that it would be easier for my teammates to get started
+For this assignment, I decided to take lead on setting up the environment so that it would be easier for my teammates to get started

 To my surprise, I was the only person who had experience with using git and github, so I took the time to teach my teammates how to start using these tools.